 3. Was America justified going into Vietnam?
 What if the Communist countries invaded a country to “contain the spread of Democracy,” would this be justified?
 What is the difference between the two situations?

 4. Were the cultural upheavals of the 1960s a result of the political crisis, or were developments like the sexual revolution and the student revolts inevitable results of affluence and the baby boom?
-See section Thinking Globally on pages 896-897.
+(See section Thinking Globally on pages 896-897.)

-CONTENDING VOICES: MARTIN LUTHER KING, JR. VS. MALCOM X
+CONTENDING VOICES: MARTIN LUTHER KING JR. VS. MALCOLM X

 Questions for Class Discussion